A Charlie Brown Valentine: Release

 A Charlie Brown Valentine was first broadcast on February 14, 2002.
 The special was then released to VHS and DVD on January 6, 2004 along with two bonus specials, There's No Time for Love, Charlie Brown and Someday You'll Find Her, Charlie Brown, retailing at $14.98.
 Although it originally aired on ABC, the network edits a few parts out to make time for station commercials, with the original version of the special being 25 minutes.
 In December 2010, Warner Home Video re-released the special on DVD with Someday You'll Find Her, Charlie Brown as a bonus special.
 The special was added to Apple TV+ on February 9, 2023.

 Reception

-A Charlie Brown Valentine received an extremely positive response.
-When the special re-aired on February 8, 2008, it attracted 5.36 million viewers, placing it at #2 on the primetime TV ratings for that night.
-In 2009, it was re-aired by ABC on Valentine's Day, immediately after Be My Valentine, Charlie Brown.
-In 2010, it was viewed by 7.51 million viewers coming 2nd in the timeslot.
+A Charlie Brown Valentine received a positive response from critics.
+It attracted 5.36 million viewers when rebroadcast on February 8, 2008. placing it at No. 2 on the primetime TV ratings for that night.
+In 2009, it was re-aired by ABC on Valentine's Day, immediately after Be My Valentine, Charlie Brown (1975).
+In 2010, it was viewed by 7.51 million viewers coming in at No. 2 timeslot.